ppatierno/strimzi-demo/README.md

-This repository contains all the bits for setting up the demo of the "Introducing AMQ Streams : data streaming with Apache Kafka" session at Red Hat Summit 2018 by David Inghame and Paolo Patierno (me).
+This repository contains all the bits for setting up the demo of the "Introducing AMQ Streams : data streaming with Apache Kafka" session at Red Hat Summit 2018 by David Ingham and Paolo Patierno (me).

 # Strimzi (demo)